NCCCO Code of Ethics

 - All complaints must be in writing and signed by the complainant(s).

 - Complaints and supporting evidence must show a violation of the Code of Ethics.

 - At a minimum, the complaint must specify the name of the respondent, the alleged inappropriate behavior referencing the specific section of the Code of Ethics allegedly violated, the standing of the complainant, and any corroborating evidence.

-- Complaints must include documented evidence as outlined in the document, Request for Review of CCO Certification: Information Required.
+- Complaints must include documented evidence as outlined in the document Request for Review of CCO Certification: Information Required.

 - The President of NCCCO shall charge the Ethics and Discipline Committee with the responsibility of investigating complaints filed against certificants.

-- All complaints shall be subject to an initial review by the Executive Director, who will determine if the complaint is valid and actionable.
+- All complaints shall be subject to an initial review by the Chief Executive Officer, who will determine if the complaint is valid and actionable.
 Valid and actionable complaints must be signed and linked directly to an alleged violation of the Code of Ethics.
 Only valid and actionable complaints will be forwarded to the Chairman of the Ethics and Discipline Committee

 - Complaints not deemed valid and actionable will be returned to the complainant with written notice stating the deficiencies of the complaint.

 - Complaints deemed valid and actionable will be investigated.

 II.
 Purpose, Responsibilities and Objectives of the Ethics and Discipline Committee